 There’s this idea that just because something never existed before doesn’t mean it can never exist.
 That is absolutely true for, say, technology.
 Smart Phones didn’t exist for 99.9999% of human history.
 Now they do.
 No Smart Phones in previous eras of human history did not preclude someone from inventing the Smart Phone.

 Libertarian societies have not existed because they are based on ideas that are fanciful.
-These ideas are even more fanciful for societies which are full of millions of people.
-The fact that they have not existed ever should tell us something about whether or not they can exist in the future, in large post-industrial societies with extremely complex economies.
+These ideas are even more fanciful for post-industrial societies which are full of millions of people.
+The fact that libertarian societies have not existed ever should tell us something about whether or not they can exist in the future, in large post-industrial societies with extremely complex economies.

 Sure, it’s possible that automation could somehow allow for an ideological utopia of some sort, at least temporarily.
 But it’s not plausible, certainly not right now.
 And requiring a technological leap just to try out your pet version of utopia seems like a really silly pipe dream to me.
-(Full disclosure: I am “anti-utopian”.
+(Full disclosure: I am “anti-utopian.”
 I believe utopias, in general, are stupid, regardless of their goals.
 Actually they’re not just stupid, they’re dangerous.
 But that is another story.)

 The Invisible Hand Doesn’t Exist